LethalAspect/IPDefender/README.md

 🟩 Check domains if they are online or dead

-🟥 Add a host format filterlist
+🟥 Add support for host syntax

-🟨 Find more domains
+🟧 Add more filterlists

 🟧 Organize ipadblock.txt into different sections